South Street Seaport: 1979–1985: Development and opening

-Late 1980s and 1990s
+Late 1980s – 1990s: Decline

-After Pier 17 was completed, it initially suffered from low patronage, but it was approaching full occupancy by early 1986.
+After the Pier 17 Pavilion was completed, it initially suffered from low patronage, but the marketplace was approaching full occupancy by early 1986.
 The city government also allocated $500,000 for repairs to Pier 15 to make it suitable for commercial ferry service.
 By the late 1980s, a Gallup poll had found that the South Street Seaport was the tourist attraction that New York City residents favored the most.
-Nonetheless, visitation continued to be lower than expected, and Rouse Company subsidiary Seaport Marketplace Inc. announced plans in 1988 to rebuild some of the retail space.
+Nonetheless, visitation continued to be lower than expected, and the Rouse Company announced plans in February 1988 to rebuild some of the retail space.
+By March 1989, only seven of the original 22 food vendors were still operating on Pier 17's second-floor food court.
 In 1989, the New York City government made an agreement with developers Metropolis Group and N. M. Palermo Inc. to redevelop a block on Front Street.
 The 170000 ft2 project was to include ground-level shops, offices, and apartments.
 A 4-to-6-story hotel on Front Street was approved later that year.
 Milstein Properties, which also wanted to develop a high-rise building at 250 Water Street near the Seaport, repeatedly submitted plans for that site in the late 20th century without success.

 The Seaport Museum ceded the Fulton Market to the city government in 1993, citing difficulties in collecting rent, and most of the Fulton Market's tenants were forced to leave after their leases expired.
 The Tin Building was severely damaged in a 1995 fire.
 The Fulton Market building was almost entirely vacant by the late 1990s.
-At that point, most of the small businesses in Pier 17 had been replaced with chain stores, and there were only a few maritime stores even though the Seaport was required to promote tenants who sold "maritime and sea-related activities and products".
+At that point, most of the small businesses in the Pier 17 Pavilion had been replaced with chain stores by the Rouse Co. for financial reasons, and there were only a few maritime stores even though the Seaport was required to promote tenants who sold "maritime and sea-related activities and products".

 21st century

-2000s
+Decline (continued) – 2000s

 Following several attempts to redevelop 250 Water Street, Manhattan Community Board 1 voted in favor of rezoning the South Street Seaport in 2002, restricting the area to lower-density development.
 In addition, the South Street Seaport Museum built its first permanent-exhibition space, which was part of a $21 million renovation of Schermerhorn Row.
-In 2004, General Growth Properties Inc. (GGP) acquired the Rouse Company's assets, including the South Street Seaport.
-The Fulton Fish Market moved from the Seaport to the Bronx in 2005, at which point the neighborhood was being redeveloped as a residential area.
+In November 2004, General Growth Properties (GGP) of Chicago, Illinois acquired The Rouse Company, as well as all of its assets, including the South Street Seaport.
+The Fulton Fish Market moved from the Seaport to The Bronx in 2005, at which point the neighborhood was being redeveloped as a residential area.